dymoy/nookly/README.md

 ## Installation

-There is no installation necessary as it is deployed to Heroku.
+There is no installation necessary as this application is deployed to Heroku.
 You can visit the deployed application [here](https://dymoy-nookly-ba5930951a44.herokuapp.com/) and try it out!

 If you would like to run the application locally, use the following steps:
 1. Clone this repository to your local machine.
 (For reference, visit the [Cloning a Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) GitHub Docs article.)